Find Affordable College Courses

 216 Yearly Graduations

 The 12th most popular school in the country for social sciences majors who are seeking their master's degree is Boston University.
 Each year, around 32,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,560 per year, while in-state graduate students, on average, pay $58,560 per year.
-For the 2020-2021 academic year, 216 master's degrees were handed out to social sciences majors at Boston U. Of these students, 59% were women and 9% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $63,798 per year, while in-state graduate students, on average, pay $63,798 per year.
+During the most recent year for which we have data, 216 people received their master's degree in social sciences from Boston U. Of these students, 54% were women and 13% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in social sciences at Boston University make a median salary of 61,019.

 #13